100 KM DEL SAHARA 24a Edition, 18-24 October 2026

 4. What is the currency in Tunisia, do I need some money in the race?

 The currency in Tunisia is the Dinar.
 1 Euro = about 3 Dinars but you don’t need money in the race.
-They can be used to shop before or after the race.
+They can be used for shopping before or after the race and possibly extra drinks at the camp or hotel.

 5. Is the SIM card (for the mobile phone) OK?